 Overbite Treatment in Annapolis, MD

-An overbite is a common dental problem easily treated with braces or clear aligners.
-The sooner an overbite is treated, the better it is for oral and overall health.
-If you live in the Annapolis, Kent Island, or Denton, MD, areas, you can get treatment from our outstanding Smiles By the Bay team!
-Schedule an appointment to come in and tour our office, meet our team, and consult with Dr. Trahar-Thomas.
-We’ll show you the best way to fix your overbite!
+An overbite is a very common dental problem and is easily treated with braces or clear aligners.
+The sooner an overbite is treated, the better it is for your oral health and overall health.
+If you live in the Annapolis, Kent Island, or Denton, MD, areas, you can get treatment from our outstanding team at Smiles By the Bay!